Jaylon Scott

-Jaylon Scott is an American college basketball player for the College of Charleston Cougars of the NCAA Division I.
+Jaylon Scott (born July 28, 2000) is an American former professional basketball player who last played for CSM Constanța of the Romanian Basketball League (LNBM).

 College career

 Bethel College (2018–2022)

 In his freshman year, Scott averaged 12.9 points, 10.3 rebounds per game and 2.0 steals per game.
 In his first collegiate game, he recorded 13 points, 7 rebounds and 3 blocks in a 69-83 losing effort over the William Woods Owls.
 The following game, he recorded his first double-double as he notched 21 points and 13 rebounds in a 77-69 win over the Doane College Tigers.
 Due to his strong outing in his first collegiate season, he was awarded the KCAC Freshman of the Year in 2019.

 He recorded his first triple-double of his collegiate career after notching 10 points, 14 rebounds and 13 assists in a 92-112 loss to the William Penn University Statesmen.

 During his senior year, he recorded a monstrous double-double involving 22 rebounds and a collegiate career-high 14 assists in a 73-75 losing effort to the Oklahoma Wesleyan University Eagles.
 He was also honored as one of the players mentioned in the NAIA All-American Team list.